OSGP/open-smart-grid-platform/osgp/protocol-adapter-dlms/osgp-protocol-simulator-dlms/simulator/readme.md

 - Logical ID's are limited to 16383 (0x3FFF, 14 bits)

 # Simulator Starter
-The simulator starter can be started using a single jar, which is provided as an artifact of osgp-applications.
+The simulator starter can be started using a single jar, which is provided as an artifact of open-smart-grid-platform.

 To start the simulator: